William-Leung/sars-cov2-spike-hotspots/README.md

 ### Workflow

 First, enter the src directory with `cd src`.
 The first 5 steps are preparation and pre-processing.
 However, the necessary processed data is already in the repository (if you don't want to re-run it yourself, you can skip to the last 2 steps with the SG and SLAC methods).
+The last 2 steps also don't require kc-align, FastTree, or kalign installation.

 ### Install requirements (if necessary)
 `python3 -m venv venv && source venv/bin/activate && pip install -r requirements.txt`